 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-Yet, regardless of how tall you stand, wearing the wrong tie length tends to be one of the most common style mistakes a man can make.
+Regardless of how tall you stand, wearing the wrong tie length tends to be one of the most common style mistakes a man can make.

-How Long Should a Tie Be
+How Long Should a Tie Be Worn

 Tie Length Throughout History

 The tie is purely decorative and dates back to the Roman Empire, when soldiers wore them as part of their uniforms and certain colors indicated ranks and groupings.
 Later, it transformed to a formal accessory in the ruling class, but by the 19th century, they were common enough that workers wore them pretty often during the Industrial Revolution era.

 Looking back at the 20th century, the tie was quite a bit shorter than it is today: During the ‘20s and ‘30s, it fell just to the navel, if not a touch higher.
 With today’s fashion rules in mind, pants tend to hit a bit higher – at the natural waist, and maybe even further up.

 So, with waistband heights and pant rises changing over the course of the next few decades, a tie’s length should also be adjusted.

 As a good starting spot, like I do – you can look for some balance between your tie’s front and back blades.
 Ideally, at the right length, the back blade is just as long as the front – although a tad shorter is fine.
 Longer in front often means greater length overall, while a longer back blade makes it look as if you haven’t tied it correctly.

 Using the loop added to the back of the front blade – also called a holder – might help in getting the right proportions, but fewer and fewer today have this feature.